dufaultc/HB-List/README.md

 printHBlist: Prints the keys of an HB list

 createHBlist: Creates an HB list with random keys in increasing.
-The list has a number of horizontal nodes equal to n, and with each node having a singly linked list attached to it with a number of nodes between 0 and m.
+The list has a number of horizontal nodes equal to n, and with each node having a singly linked list attached to it with a number of nodes between 0 and m. the m and n values are specified in the main.c file.

 flattenList: Creates an SL list with the keys in increasing order when given an HB list to transform.